Considerations for Effective Cost Management

 Some leaders have the added burden of working in global industries where their foundational business models are shifting with ever increasing speed.
 Operating margins are pressured from increased competition, evolving markets and economies and, pending the political climate – shifts in government regulation and taxation.

 Leaders have a finite number of tactics and levers to pull to transform their operating cost profile.
 Beniva Consulting Group can help.
 The table below illustrates a few of the tactics Beniva has used to assist clients on their cost improvement initiatives.

 Monitor & Optimize Workforce Costs

-Organization design is a specific discipline that build on a foundation of business strategy and operational focus and needs to accommodate core psychological human tendencies amongst leadership teams, including acknowledgement of past decisions made with no fear of reprisal.
-Core foundational design principles related to levels of decentralization, geographic footprint, performance culture, span and layer analysis, top talent and making design trade-offs between idealistic and realistic scope of accountabilities, and target-state and other critical defined factors are planned for in strategic design sessions and embedded into the OD process.
+Organization Design is a specific discipline that builds on a foundation of business strategy and operational focus.
+It needs to accommodate core psychological human tendencies amongst leadership teams, including acknowledgement of past decisions made with no fear of reprisal.
+Core foundational design principles related to levels of decentralization, geographic footprint, performance culture, span and layer analysis, and top talent.
+It also relates to making design trade-offs between idealistic and realistic scopes of accountability, as well as target-state and other critical defined factors.
+All of these are planned for strategic design sessions and embedded into the OD process.
 Enduring cultural changes, informal networks and information flow are also considered to ensure that significant financial savings gains made from Workforce design and optimization are sustainable in the long term.